 Tyner first met Coltrane in the mid-1950s at the Red Rooster in West Philly.
 He’ll be reunited with Trane in the Ertegun Jazz Hall of Fame.

-Ripley’s Music Hall was later demolished.
-A new building was constructed on the site was occupied by Tower Records, which closed in 2012.
+Ripley’s Music Hall was demolished.
+A new building constructed on the site was occupied by Tower Records, which closed in 2012.

 The 5th Annual Philadelphia Jazz Appreciation Month celebration is underway.